Induction of Waterlogging

 Waterlogging can be a major constraint to plant growth and production and, under certain conditions, will cause plant death.

-In agriculture, various crops need air (specifically, oxygen) to a greater or lesser depth in the soil.
+In agriculture, which deals with water logged soil, various crops need air (specifically, oxygen) to a greater or lesser depth in the soil.

 What Is Waterlogging?

 What is water logging?
 Agricultural land is said to be waterlogged when its productivity or fertility is affected by a high water table.

 The depth of water table at which it tends to make the soil water-logged and harmful to the growth and subsistence of plant life depends upon the height of capillary fringe, which is the height to which water will rise due to capillary action.

 The height of the capillary fringe is more for fine-grained soil and less for coarse-grained ones.
 The normal height of the capillary fringe met within agricultural soils varies from 0.50 to 1.60 m.

 The crop yield is adversely affected when the capillary meniscus surface rises to within 0.6 m of the ground surface.
 The land will, therefore. be waterlogged when the water table is within 1.50 air (i.e. 0.6 + 0.9 )to 2.1 m (i.e. 0.6 + 1.5) below the ground surface.